Specifying and Solving Robust Empirical Risk Minimization Problems Using CVXPY: Acknowledgements

 \section{Acknowledgements}

 Stephen Boyd was partially supported by ACCESS (AI Chip Center for Emerging Smart Systems), sponsored by InnoHK funding, Hong Kong SAR, and by Office of Naval Research grant N00014-22-1-2121.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE1745016.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+This work was also supported by the AI Institute for Resilient Agriculture (NSF-USDA award number 2021-67021-35329)